kaiiyer/awesome-vulnerable/README.md

 - [Embedded Security CTF 	](https://microcorruption.com) - Scattered throughout the world in locked warehouses are briefcases filled with Cy Yombinator bearer bonds that could be worth billions comma billions of dollars.
 You will help steal the briefcases
 - [EnigmaGroup 	](http://www.enigmagroup.org/) -  Enigma Group has been providing its members a legal and safe security resource where they can develop their pen-testing skills on various challenges provided by this site
 - [Escape 	](http://escape.alf.nu/) - The code generates HTML in an unsafe way.
 Prove it by calling alert(1)
 - [Google Gruyere ](http://google-gruyere.appspot.com/) - This codelab shows how web application vulnerabilities can be exploited and how to defend against these attacks
+- [Forensic Practical](http://www.forensickb.com/2008/01/forensic-practical.html) -  To hone your forensic skills and run malware found on the honeypots by installing it on clean computer systems and watch its behavior
 - [Gh0st Lab 	](http://www.gh0st.net/) - The original idea of this network was to create a security research network where like minded individuals could work together towards the common goal of knowledge
 - <b>[Hack The Box](https://www.hackthebox.eu)</b> - An online platform allowing you to test your penetration testing skills and exchange ideas and methodologies with thousands of people in the security field
 - <b>[TryHackMe](https://tryhackme.com/)</b> - Cyber Security training made easy.
 A comfortable experience to learn by designing prebuilt courses which include virtual machines (VM) hosted in the cloud ready to be deployed